scalameta/scalafmt/docs/configuration.md

 val secret: List[Bit] = List(0, 0, 1, 1, 1, 0, 1, 0, 1, 1, 1, 0, 0, 1, 1, 0, 1,
   0, 1, 1, 1, 0, 0, 1, 0, 0, 1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 1)
 ```

+See also:

+- `binPack.literalsIncludeSimpleExpr` (to allow a few select methods followed
+  by a few nested single-argument apply calls, with literals as arguments);
+  added in v2.5.0
+- all other `binPack.literalXXX` parameters (see list at the bottom) are
+  self-explanatory.

 ### `includeCurlyBraceInSelectChains`